skoolkid/skoolkit/sphinx/source/man/tap2sna.py.rst

   prefixed by '0x'.

 --sim-load
   Simulate a 48K ZX Spectrum running LOAD "".
-This option can handle headerless data blocks and custom loaders.
-It should work so long as the tape contains only standard speed blocks.

---sim-load-fast
-  Simulate a 48K ZX Spectrum running LOAD "".
-This option intercepts calls to the ROM's load routine at $0556, and will work only if every block on the tape is loaded by that routine.
-It can handle headerless data blocks, and automatically sets the start address to the first address jumped to outside the ROM.
+See the section on ``SIMULATED LOAD`` below.

 --state name=value
   Set a hardware state attribute.
 Do ``--state help`` for more information, or